Ms Angela Ransby – Chief Executive OfficerRead more

 Martin is now employed to oversee the vocational and third party providers offer across the Trust to ensure all young people who access the Trust have the opportunity to develop and learn with outstanding providers in a robust and safe environment.
 Martin also co-ordinates the careers offer and transition package across the Trust.

-Mrs Natalie Quinton – Joint Trust Business ManagerRead more
+Mrs Natalie Quinton – Chief Financial Officer & Trust Business ManagerRead more

-Natalie became one of the Trust Business Managers in September 2018.
+Natalie became the Trust Business Manager and Chief Financial Officer in September 2018.
 Her previous roles include 12 years in a large accountancy firm in London where she was a Financial Controller and studied accountancy, before relocating and moving into the education sector in 2009 and joining First Base Ipswich.
 Natalie gained her Certificate in School Business Management in 2013.
 She has also been a School Business Manager in a large primary school in Ipswich and more recently supported some of the provisions within the Trust prior to them converting.

 Mrs Debbie Spencer – Finance OfficerRead more